imshivam-gupta/Techspark-Backend/README.md

 - Clone this repository to your local machine.
 - Install the necessary dependencies using npm install.
 - Run the development server with npm start.
-- Create your own environment variables
+- Create your own environment variables.
-- Access the application by visiting http://localhost:000 in your web browser.
+- Access the application by visiting http://localhost:8000 in your web browser.

 ## Contact
 For any inquiries or feedback, please reach out to me on [Linkedin](https://www.linkedin.com/in/shivam-gupta-bbb669226/ "Linkedin").